コンテンツにスキップ

 NameTypeDescription

 event_namestringThe name for this event.
-See the Events Section for available events.
+See AXON Pixel Events and Objects for available events.

 event_dataobjectThe data for this event.
-See the Events Section below for data to send.
+See AXON Pixel Events and Objects for data to send.
 (Note: you do not need to send event_data with page_view.)

 All events require the event_name argument.
 Each event except for page_view also requires certain event_data, described in the event-specific sections below.